noiseprotocol/noise_spec/noise.md

  * **Rollback**:  If parties decide on a Noise protocol based on some previous negotiation that is not included as prologue, then a rollback attack might be possible.
-This is a particular risk with fallback handshakes, and requires careful attention if a Noise handshake is preceded by communication between the parties.
+This is a particular risk with compound protocols, and requires careful attention if a Noise handshake is preceded by communication between the parties.